 The duration of the exam is 30 minutes.

 Candidates must reach the class at 11 am.
-After that, there is a 20-minute identity card check and other information updates.
+Subsequently, there is a 20-minute identity card verification and other information updates.
 Finally, the test starts at 11:20 am and ends at 11:50 am.

 9. TOPIK Speaking Fees

-Readers outside Korea need to know that the TOPIK Speaking exam is currently available only in Korea.
+Readers outside Korea should note that the TOPIK Speaking exam is currently available only in Korea.

 Conclusion: Should you take this test?